mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 - :ref:`PDCalibration <algm-PDCalibration-v1>` has a new option to use the :ref:`IkedaCarpenterPV <func-IkedaCarpenterPV>` peak function.
 - :ref:`AlignAndFocusPowder <algm-AlignAndFocusPowder-v1>` permits masking of discrete wavelength ranges to zero, for resonance filtering
 - :ref:`SNAPReduce <algm-SNAPReduce-v1>` permits saving selected property names and values to file, to aid autoreduction.
+- :ref:`LoadWANDSCD <algm-LoadWANDSCD-v1>` now has a new option to perform normalization in the same loading process.

 Bugfixes
 ########